 The fair value of our common stock was assessed and approved by our board of directors.
 In determining the appropriateness of the fair value of our common stock, the board of directors considered several factors, including valuations performed by Gemini Valuation Services, LLC, or Gemini, an unrelated valuation specialist, our life cycle, results of research and development, recent financings and financial projections.
 The expected term represents the weighted-average period that our stock options are expected to be outstanding.
 The expected term is currently based on the "simplified" method described in the SEC Staff Accounting Bulletin, Topic 14: Share-Based Payment.
 As we have been operating as a private company since inception, we are unable to use actual price volatility data.
 Therefore, we estimate the volatility of our common stock based on volatility of similar publicly-held entities.
 We base the risk-free interest rate that we use in the option pricing model on U.S. Treasury zero-coupon issues with remaining terms similar to the expected term on the options.
 We do not anticipate paying any cash dividends in the foreseeable future and therefore use an expected dividend yield of zero in the option pricing model.
 We are required to estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
 We use historical data to estimate pre-vesting option forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
-We had a choice of two attribution methods for allocating compensation costs under SFAS No. 123R: the "straight-line method," which allocates expense on a straight-line basis over the requisite service period of the last separately vesting portion of an award, or the "graded vesting attribution method," which allocates expense on a straight-line basis over the requisite service period.
+We had a choice of two attribution methods for allocating compensation costs under SFAS No. 123R: the "straight-line method," which allocates expense on a straight-line basis over the requisite service period of the last separately vesting portion of the award as if the award was, in substance, multiple awards.
+We chose the former method and amortized the fair value of each option on a straight-line basis over the requisite service period.